viking-sudo-rm/allrunes/README.md

-> Did you ever want to typeset runic characters in your arXiv papers?
+> Have you ever wanted to painlessly typeset runic characters in your arXiv papers?
 Now you can!

 # arXiv-safe `allrunes` package for LaTeX